elf-audio/ofxCppSketch/README.md

 Addons should work as long as they're listed in the addons.make file in the project folder. ofxCppSketch reads this to create header search paths for compilation.

 WARNING: If you use the project generator to add addons, then every time you do that, it will re-enable "Dead code stripping", so you need to turn that back on.

+## Custom project locations
+If you want to put your project in a different location other than the standard openframeworks/apps/(myfolder)/(myproject) way, you need to tell ofxCppSketch where the OF folder root is.
+The easiest way to do this is paste

+`GCC_PREPROCESSOR_DEFINITIONS = OF_ROOT=\"$(OF_PATH)\"`

+at the end of your project's Project.xcconfig file.